FuelLabs/sway-vscode-plugin/README.md

 - types and documentation on hover
 - inlay hints for types and parameter names
 - semantic syntax highlighting

-_Coming Soon_

 - symbol renaming
-- code completion with imports insertion
 - code actions
+- imports insertion

+_Coming Soon_

+- code completion
 - apply suggestions from errors
 - find all references, workspace symbol search
 - ... and many more

 ## Quick start